TLS inspection

 Note

-When you create your first policy, the certificate drop-down list includes the Apply for a Trial Certificate option.
-Click this option to automatically generate a test certificate and quickly test the TLS inspection feature.
+When you create your first policy, the certificate dropdown includes an Apply for a Trial Certificate option.
+Click this to generate a test certificate for evaluating TLS inspection.
 A trial certificate can be used only once.
-In a production environment, purchase and use your own certificate.
+In production, purchase and use your own certificate.

-Currently, only a PCA certificate is supported and must meet the following requirements:
+Currently, only PCA certificates are supported.
+The certificate must meet the following requirements:

 • The certificate purpose must be set to "Internal enterprise use".

-• Certificates that use the SM algorithm are not supported.
+• Chinese cryptographic algorithm certificates are not supported.

 • If you use the ECC private key algorithm, select P-256.

 If no certificates are available, click Buy Certificate to go to the Certificate Management Service console.
-When you purchase the certificate, make sure that the purpose of the PCA certificate is set to "Internal enterprise use".
-For more information about PCA certificates, see What is a PCA certificate?.
+When you purchase the certificate, ensure the PCA certificate purpose is set to "Internal enterprise use".
+What is a PCA certificate?.

 Certificate Validity